Biden's upcoming European trip is meant to boost NATO against Russia as the war in Ukraine drags on

 The main focus of Biden’s five-day visit will be the annual NATO summit, held this year in Vilnius, Lithuania.
 Also planned are stops in Helsinki, Finland, to commemorate the Nordic country’s entrance into the 31-nation military alliance in April, and Britain, the White House announced Sunday.

-Biden will begin his trip next Sunday in London, meeting with King Charles III.
+Biden will begin his trip next Sunday in London, and will meet with King Charles III at Windsor Castle the next day, according to Buckingham Palace.
 The president did not attend Charles’s coronation in May, sending first lady Jill Biden to represent the United States.
 In June, Biden hosted British Prime Minister Rishi Sunak at the White House, where the two leaders pledged continued cooperation in defending Ukraine.

+Sunak's office said he looked forward to welcoming Biden and that their meeting would build on earlier visits.

 The NATO meeting comes at the latest critical point in the war.
 Ukraine's president, Volodymyr Zelenskyy, says counteroffensive and defensive actions against Russian forces are underway as Ukrainian troops start to recapture territory in the southeastern part of the country, according to its military leaders.